- Getting started with Windows Phone

 In another app

 Need more info?
-Get a guided tour of your syncing options with our Sync wizard (English only).
+Get a guided tour of your sync options with our Sync wizard (US English only).

 Transfer the photos and videos you want from your Android onto your computer, then sync them to your phone.
 (Any photos you've shared on Facebook will show up as online albums in the Photos Hub as soon as you set up your Facebook account on your phone.)

-If you want to put your pics in the cloud so you can get to them from anywhere, check out the SkyDrive app—it's available for pretty much anywhere you might be keeping photos.
+If you want to put your pics in the cloud so you can get to them from anywhere, give the OneDrive app a try – it's available to use for uploading photos from pretty much anywhere you might be keeping them.

 Flickr fiend?
 Good news: it's available on Windows Phone.
 Get it